 - Supervised by an attorney (either directly or indirectly).
 The attorney supervisor will sign off on the final work product and/or a Student Initiated Petition if needed.

 - In the public interest.
-Examples include work that helps those who are under-represented, educates the public about the law, improves the legal profession in some way, or deals with an issue of public importance from any side of the political spectrum.
+Examples include work that helps those who are under-represented, educates the public about the law, improves the legal profession, or deals with an issue of public importance from any side of the political spectrum.

 - Uncompensated.
 Students may not receive any form of financial remuneration (salary, stipend, or grant) or academic credit (writing or other) for their work.